If you are running out of ideas with what you can do with ground pork, here's a "fancy" recipe you can always pull off anytime.

 NOTE: It is best eaten with rice or you can also have it with a baguette while dipping the bread on the mushroom sauce.

 I HOPE YOU LIKE THIS RECIPE FORMAT.
 I WILL TRY TO MAKE MORE RECIPES LIKE THIS IN THE FUTURE.

 About the AuthorBobbie

 Australian Certified Pastry Chef.
 Mental Health Awareness Advocate.
 Ocean Conservation Advocate.
 Friends of the Ocean Society Ambassador.
 Founder of The Royal Chimney Cakes and Pastries.
 Co-Founder of Sunday's Cheesecakes.
 Food Technologist.
 Food Blogger and Photographer.
+Owner of Table Snaps Studio.
 Travel Writer.
 Self-Proclaimed Mermaid.
 "Platita" of Manila (LOVES HOARDING PLATES, MUGS, AND TEA).